technology has the potential to replace most functions of the mouse and

 The Analog Resistive technology is perfect for PDAs, web phones, and other handheld consumer applications.

-a two-layer grid of electrodes that are connected to a sophisticated
+contains a two-layer grid of electrodes that are connected to a

-of two electrodes modifies the mutual capacitance between them, since
+modifies the mutual capacitance between them, since a finger has

-a finger has very different dielectric properties than air.
-When a user
+very different dielectric properties than air.
+When a user touches

-touches the screen, some of the charge is transferred to the user, and
+the screen, some of the charge is transferred to the user, and makes

 The advantage is that capacitive technology transmits almost 90% percent of the light from the screen.
 The superior efficiency gives capacitive better than resistive technology.

-Wave (SAW) technology is one of the most advanced touch screen types.
+Acoustic Wave (SAW) technology is one of the most advanced touch

-The technology is based on two transducers (transmitting and receiving)
+screen types.
+The technology is based on two transducers

-to the receiving transducers, the receiving transducer converts the
+transducers, the receiving transducer converts the waves into an

-waves into an electrical signal and sends back to the controller.
-When
+electrical signal and sends back to the controller.
+When a finger

-a finger touches the screen, the waves are absorbed, causing a touch
+touches the screen, the waves are absorbed, causing a touch event to

 Compared to Resistive and Capacitive technologies, SAW technology provides superior image clarity, resolution, and higher light transmission.
 Because the panel is all glass, there are no layers that can be worn, giving this technology the highest durability factor and also the highest clarity.
 Disadvantages of Surface Acoustic Wave (SAW) technology include the facts that the touch screen must be touched by finger, gloved hand, or soft-tip stylus (something hard like a pen won't work) and that the touchscreen is not completely sealable, can be affected by large amounts of dirt, dust, and / or water in the environment.